No Taper Tantrum & Other Recent Federal Reserve News, Explained

 In his November statement, Powell also said the Fed would keep interest rates where they are, at 0.15%.

-“When Bernanke started talking about tapering, everybody thought that meant he was ready to raise interest rates,” Wessel said.
+“When Bernanke started talking about tapering, everybody thought that meant he was ready to raise interest rates,” said David Wessel, head of the Brookings Institute’s Hutchins Center on Fiscal and Monetary Policy.
 “The Fed, this time, has been very careful to say we’re not going to raise interest rates until we’re done with tapering.”

 On Nov.
 3, Powell acknowledged the downside to low interest rates, which can increase employment and make it cheaper to borrow money but can also increase inflation — a burden borne disproportionately by low-income Americans.